-Little literature and no precedent data are available regarding the performance of fixed-cone values in reducing or preventing supersaturated discharges.
-As such, a theoretical assessment of their anticipated performance was conducted based upon available studies of the aeration efficiency of similar Howell-Bunger $\frac{1}{}$ fixed-cone values and the physical and geometric characteris tics of diffused jets discharging freely into the atmosphere (Elder and Dougherty 1952, Allis Chalmers, Chen and Davis 1964, Falvey 1980, Johnson 1967, Johnson 1975).
+Little literature and no precedent data are available regarding the performance of fixed-cone valves in reducing or preventing supersaturated discharges.
+As such, a theoretical assessment of their anticipated performance was conducted based upon available studies of the aeration efficiency of similar Howell-Bunger fixed-cone valves and the physical and geometric characteris tics of diffused jets discharging freely into the atmosphere (Elder and Dougherty 1952, Allis Chalmers, Chen and Davis 1964, Falvey 1980, Johnson 1967, Johnson 1975).